 - Increase savings rate.
 Instead of saving 6% of the annual income, choose to save 8%

 - Increase company match.
 The company willingly increase how much it matches the employee’s contribution rate

-- Cheaper investment plan.
+- The cheaper investment plan.
 Instead of 0.72% expense, switch to a plan similar but cost 0.22%

 - Better rate of return for your investments.
-Get a investment that yields 8% instead of 7%
+Get an investment that yields 8% instead of 7%

 - Retire later.
-Wait 2 more years to retire, instead of 67.
+Wait two more years to retire instead of 67.

-John found that some of these make a greater impact to you when it comes to building wealth then others.
+John found that some of these make a greater impact on you when it comes to building wealth than others.